- Free car park (height restriction 2.2m)

 - Riverside walk in the Blackwater Valley

-- Ajoining Sandhurst Memorial Park with children’s play area, sporting facilities, a café and toilets
+- Ajoining Sandhurst Memorial Park with children’s play area, sporting facilities and café (public toilets when Sandhurst Town Council staff are working)

 - 1.2km circular walk on surfaced paths, extending to 2.7km including unsurfaced sections